|Walt Disney Pinocchio movie Poster|

 Study crickets (insects) and their habitats, their diet and how they chirp.

-English: The Adventures of Pinocchio is fiction.
-Explain that a fictional story is not true; it is made up.
+The Adventures of Pinocchio is fiction.
+Explain that a fictional story is not true.
+However, some fictional stories have elements of truth or may be set in a time period with real people.

 Pinocchio was a serial publication.
 Have your child write a short story and every day add to it, or read a chapter of Pinocchio each day and have your child verbally tell you an ending to the story each day.